A local family's storage unit was broken into, resulting in Christmas presents and more being stolen

 “Since we were moving in a month, we let each of our kids pick out a few things, and then we put everything in storage,” Miller said.
 The last time her family visited the storage unit was in Mid-January, and they didn’t return to it until Sunday, Feb.
 16, when they were moving into their new home.

-When they arrived at Behind Burger King storage, the lock on their unit — which they’d had to purchase for their unit, as per company policy — was missing, and it had been rummaged through and things were missing.
+When they arrived at Behind Burger King storage, the lock on their unit — which they’d had to purchase for their unit, per company policy — was missing, and the unit had been rummaged through and things were missing.

 “The kids were talking about how excited they were to get their toys out once we moved and I was heartbroken to tell them what happened,” Miller said.

-About 90 percent of their Christmas gifts, the fireplace, instapot and grill are missing, and they are still searching through the rest of the unit.
+About 90% of their Christmas gifts, the fireplace, instapot and grill are missing, and they are still searching through the rest of the unit.

 “I’m hoping whoever did this is found and our belongings possibly returned, or at least the monetary amount of what was stolen so we can replace what was taken from us,” she said.